xbeat/Machine-Learning/README.md

 Python offers several powerful libraries and frameworks for handling large datasets, including Pandas, Dask, and PySpark.
 In this slideshow, we'll explore the strengths and weaknesses of each tool, helping you choose the right one for your specific needs.

+## Introduction to Small Language Models (SLMs) in Python

+Introduction to Small Language Models (SLMs)

+Small Language Models (SLMs) are compact, efficient versions of larger language models, designed to perform specific tasks with reduced computational resources.
+These models are optimized for speed and memory efficiency, making them suitable for deployment on edge devices or in resource-constrained environments.

 ## Supervised Machine Learning Concepts and Techniques

 Introduction to Supervised Machine Learning